Chart Color Schemes

 Employment conditions in Lismore face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Lismore has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 7.4% as of June 2025, according to AreaSearch's aggregation of statistical area data.
+As of September 2025, the unemployment rate is 8.0%.

-This rate is 3.7% higher than the Rest of NSW's rate of 3.7%, indicating room for improvement.
-Workforce participation in Lismore lags behind at 50.4%, compared to Rest of NSW's 56.4%.
-Key employment industries among residents include health care & social assistance, retail trade, and accommodation & food.
-Notably, health care & social assistance is particularly specialized with an employment share 1.5 times the regional level.
+According to AreaSearch aggregation of statistical area data, 1,410 residents are employed while the unemployment rate is 4.2% higher than Rest of NSW's rate of 3.8%, indicating room for improvement.
+Workforce participation lags significantly at 50.4%, compared to Rest of NSW's 56.4%.
+Leading employment industries among Lismore residents include health care & social assistance, retail trade, and accommodation & food.
+The area has a particular specialization in health care & social assistance, with an employment share 1.5 times the regional level.

 Frequently Asked Questions - Employment